jakobzhao/geog4572/labs/lab01/readme.md

 ### 1.3 Register a GitHub account

 1\.
-You will apply for a GitHub account for managing and synchronizing your web mapping project.
+You will apply for a GitHub account for managing and synchronizing your geoviz project.
 If you do not have a GitHub account yet, please sign up at [https://www.github.com](https://www.github.com)

 > **Do you know the differences between Git and GitHub?**
 >